lila-papadopoulou/EregCom_Trial2/README.md

 The data are not included in this repository.
 The analysis is implemented using Stata 16.

 RUNNING THE ANALYSIS:
-run the "global" do file.
+run the "analysis.do" do file.